-We reviewed 42 CQC comment cards, the NHS Friends and Family Test comment cards.
+We reviewed 17 CQC comment cards and the NHS Friends and Family Test comment cards.
 Patients were positive about the care they received from the practice.
-Patients commented they felt fully involved in making decisions about their treatment, they were listened to, were made comfortable and reassured.
+Patients commented they were listened to, were made comfortable and reassured.
 Patients told us they were treated in a professional manner and staff were very helpful.